JUDGES AND JUDICIARY • Apr. 14, 2006

 policymaking body of the federal courts.

-The citation issue had generated intense debate in recent years
+The citation issue had generated intense debate in

 and sparked strong opposition from the 9th U.S. Circuit Court of